easy-global-market/nifi-ngsild-ckan/README.md

 ## Current limitations

-* The processor does not support multi-attributes instances.
 * The processor only supports attributes of type `Property`, `Relationship` and `GeoProperty`.
 * An already existing resource can't be updated with new attributes.
 * There's no description for datasets.
-* Not all DCAT metadata available in a dataset is utilized (for example `publisher` metadata which can be used when creating an organization)
 * Metadata and dataset title must be added as flowfile attributes instead of being extracted inside the processor (this can be avoided with the use of NGSI-LD Linked Entity Retrieval).
 * The processor does not implement unit testing.